European Space Agency Science Programme: Medium class

 The Euclid near-infrared observatory, launched as the second Cosmic Vision M-class mission.

 Medium class (M-class) projects are relatively stand-alone projects and have a price cap of approximately 500 million euros.
 The first two M-class missions, the Solar Orbiter heliophysics mission to make close-up observations of the Sun, and the Euclid visible to near-infrared space telescope, aimed at studying dark energy and dark matter, were selected in October 2011.
 PLATO, a mission to search for exoplanets and measure stellar oscillations, was selected on 19 February 2014, against EChO, LOFT, MarcoPolo-R and STE-QUEST After a preliminary culling of proposals for the fourth M-class mission in March 2015, a short list of three mission proposals selected for further study was announced on 4 June 2015.
 The shortlist included the THOR plasma observatory and the XIPE X-ray observatory.
 ARIEL, a space observatory which will observe transits of nearby exoplanets to determine their chemical composition and physical conditions, was ultimately selected on 20 March 2018.
 The competition for the fifth M-class mission concluded in June 2021, with the EnVision Venus orbiter ultimately being selected for launch in 2031.
 The SPICA far-infrared observatory and THESEUS gamma-ray observatory were the other two proposals.

 Small class

 Small class missions (S-class) are intended to have a cost to ESA not exceeding 50 million euros.
 A first call for mission proposals was issued in March 2012; the winning proposal would need to be ready for launch by 2017.
 Approximately 70 letters of Intent were received.
 CHEOPS, a mission to search for exoplanets by photometry, was selected as the first S-class mission in October 2012 and launched in December 2019.
-SMILE, a joint mission between ESA and the Chinese Academy of Sciences to study the interaction between Earth's magnetosphere and the solar wind, was selected as the second S-class mission from thirteen competing proposals in June 2015.
-As of September 2025, SMILE is scheduled for launch sometime in 2026.
+SMILE, a joint mission between ESA and the Chinese Academy of Sciences to study the interaction between Earth's magnetosphere and the solar wind, was selected as the second S-class mission from thirteen competing proposals in June 2015 and launched in May 2026.